casper-ecosystem/cep-78-enhanced-nft/client-js/TUTORIAL.md

         condition: "Used",
       },
     },
-    "1000000000",
+    { useSessionCode },
+    "2000000000",
     FAUCET_KEYS.publicKey,
     [FAUCET_KEYS]
   );

-  const mintDeployHash = await mintDeploy.send(NODE_URL!);
+  const mintDeployHash = await mintDeploy.send(http://localhost:11101/rpc);

 ```
-The arguments adhere to those provided in the original installation.
+The arguments adhere to those provided in the original installation, with the `.send()` pointing to a valid RPC URL on your target Casper network.
+In this instance, we are using an NCTL RPC URL.

 ## Transferring a Token